gstanden/orabuntu-lxc/README.md

 Add support for fully-automated "one-button" deployment of LXD clusters on OpenvSwitch for CentOS 7 and 8, and Fedora 27 through 33+.

 Orabuntu-LXC v7.0.0-alpha AMIDE Edition will be released soon.
-This 6.13.25.x-beta AMIDE point release preview the main new features:
+The 6.13.25.x-beta AMIDE point releases preview the main new features of v7.0.0-alpha:

 * Fully automated 2-node LXD clusters on OpenvSwitch networks on Oracle Linux 7 and 8, and Ubuntu 20.04.
 * User-selectable tunnel-type for multi-host deployments { GRE | geneve | vxlan }.